danielrriggs/danielrriggs.github.io/content/Permissive Influences of Motivation.md

 Permissive influences facilitate negative cognitive things as well, like [[Procrastination]].
 Like there are some people who inspire us to create, work, and act, there are some people & influences who will work to sabotage our efforts.
-	*Example: if you hang out with a group of friends who like to get high, you're going to get high, and if you get high, that will negatively impact your [[productivity]]*
+- *Example: if you hang out with a group of friends who like to get high, you're going to get high, and if you get high, that will negatively impact your [[productivity]]*.

 #### Action Plan for Permissive Influences